animal-tree/Writing-stuff-2/Theories/Cosmogenesis-Myth-2.md

 Anything $\rightarrow$ each discrete “something.”
 Each discrete “something” in time gives rise to the next discrete “something” and so on.
 "Something" $\rightarrow$ "something" $\rightarrow$ "something" $\rightarrow$ etc.

 Why would the “Anything” produced by Everything happen to be our universe’s physics?
 Why not some other physics?
-After all, our physics includes a lot of suffering, and seems far from optimal from many perspectives on Earth, here, at this "something" time in the Anything.
+After all, our physics includes a lot of suffering, and seems far from optimal from perspectives on Earth, here, at this "something" time in the Anything.

 There are answers.
 Perhaps minimalism: only 3 spatial dimensions, and a handful of particle types and interactions.
 Perhaps efficiency, so that Everything could be finite at each discrete "something": high parallelizability via translational/rotational equivariance.
 Perhaps evolutionary chance.
 Perhaps dynamics of experience that the Everything wouldn't ever agree to forget.